 Master of Public Administration Program Director: Todd Ely, PhD

-- Students are required to complete 101 semester hours to complete the dual degree.
+- Students are required to take 20 courses, or 66 semester hours, to complete the dual degree.

 - Students must earn a minimum B- grade in each required course applied to satisfy degree requirements and must maintain a 3.0 cumulative GPA.

-- No more than 6 semester hours of Independent Study may be applied toward the degrees.
+- No more than 6 semester hours of Independent Study may be applied toward the degree.

 - For more detailed information about course sequencing and requirements, contact your advisor.